ttweekopi-hub/student-score-prediction-aiap/API_Testing_Analysis.md

 ***🔍 Test Findings: Complex Category Handling***<br>
 This section reveals a major technical distinction between the models:

-Gradient Boosting (GBR) Invariance: The GBR score remains exactly 63.30 across all CCAs.
-This indicates that the GBR model likely pruned these features during training, considering them "noise".
-This is a notable limitation: the GBR model cannot differentiate students based on CCA engagement, reducing its utility for holistic student profiling.
+- **Gradient Boosting (GBR) — Invariance:** The GBR score remains exactly 63.30 across all CCAs, indicating that the model likely pruned these features during training, considering them "noise."
+This is a notable limitation — GBR cannot differentiate students based on CCA engagement, reducing its utility for holistic student profiling.

-Random Forest Logic: RF ranks "None" as the highest (66.01).
-This suggests the model found that students without CCAs might have more uninterrupted focus for exams.
-This is consistent with the feature importance table, where CCA: None ranks 5th at 6.45% — far above CCA: Clubs (0.26%) and CCA: Sports (0.18%)
+- **Random Forest (RF) — Nuanced Sensitivity:** RF ranks "None" as the highest (66.01), suggesting that students without CCAs may have more uninterrupted focus for exams.
+This is consistent with the feature importance table, where CCA: None ranks 5th at 6.45% — far above
+CCA: Clubs (0.26%) and CCA: Sports (0.18%).

-Linear Regression Logic: LR actually ranks "Sports" (62.94) higher than "None" (62.49).
-This implies a positive linear correlation between physical activity and academic performance within the LR framework.
+- **Linear Regression (LR) — Activity Bias:** LR ranks "Sports" (62.94) above "None" (62.49), implying a positive linear correlation between physical activity and academic performance within the LR framework.

 ## Conclusion & Recommendation
 Based on the deep-dive analysis, the **Random Forest (RF) model** is recommended as the primary production model for the following reasons: